Glossary

 • Get:

 Retrieve a value corresponding to an individual key in a store.
 A typical client can issue a blocking or a non-blocking (synchronous or asynchronous) operation.
-This is analagous to a KTL read or an EPICS get.
+This is analogous to a KTL read or an EPICS get.

 • Set:

 Establish a new value for an individual key in a store.
 A typical client can request a blocking or a non-blocking (synchronous or asynchronous) operation.
-This is analagous to a KTL modify or an EPICS put.
+This is analogous to a KTL modify or an EPICS put.

 • Publish: